How To Be Happy Again: Self-Care Tips

 Develop independence

-An unhealthy attachment to another person traps you on an emotional rollercoaster, on which his or her every emotion can influence how you feel about yourself.
+An unhealthy attachment to another person can create an emotional rollercoaster, on which his or her every emotion can influence how you feel about yourself.
 Develop your outlets, hobbies, and social groups to increase emotional independence and create sustainable happiness.

-It can feel hopeless when you haven’t felt happy in a while
+It can seem hopeless when you haven’t felt happy in a while

 Talk to an online counselor to discover how to be happy again